DFHack/dfhack/docs/guides/quickfort-user-guide.rst

 1vlxOuDOTsjsZ5W45Ri1kJKgp3waFo8r505LfZVg5wkU/edit#gid=972927200>`__" sheet to
 see how much meta blueprints can simplify your life.

-Note that one of the ``#meta`` blueprints just has one line.
-In this case, the ``#meta`` blueprint isn't strictly necessary.
-The referenced blueprint could just be applied directly.
-However, quickfort lists blueprints in the order that it reads them, and we chose to make a one-blueprint meta blueprint to ensure all the steps appear in order in the quickfort list output.

-By the way, you can define `as many blueprints as you want
-<quickfort-packaging>` on one sheet, but multi-blueprint sheets are
-especially useful when writing meta blueprints.
+You can define `as many blueprints as you want <quickfort-packaging>` on one sheet, but multi-blueprint sheets are especially useful when writing meta blueprints.
 It's like having a bird's eye view of your entire plan in one sheet.

 .. topic:: Tip

-    Keep the blueprint list uncluttered with hidden() markers.
+    Keep the blueprint list uncluttered by using ``hidden()`` markers.

 If a blueprint is bundled into a meta blueprint, it does not need to appear in the quickfort list output since you won't be running it directly.
 Add a